reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ## A real-world example

 For our real-world example, we are going to do a simple simulation of the annotation @Test in JUnit.
-By marking our functions with the @Test annotation we can determine at run-time, the methods in a class that need to be run as tests.
+By marking our functions with the @Test annotation we can determine at runtime, the methods in a class that need to be run as tests.

 We first create the annotation as below: